troycox/bigcommerce-api-docs/resources/optionsets.md

 It is useful to understand the relationship between optionsets, options and products.
 The following diagram is meant to illustrate that.

 ![options relationship](https://github.com/bigcommerce/bigcommerce-api-docs/raw/master/images/options.png)

+Refer to the <a href="https://developer.bigcommerce.com/quickstarts">quickstarts </a> section on sample code on how to create optionsets

 ## Description
 ### GET optionsets.json
 GET optionsets from a store